chunhualiao/freeCompilerCamp/compiler-classroom/about.md

 This material is pulled from [https://github.com/chunhualiao/freeCompilerCamp](https://github.com/chunhualiao/freeCompilerCamp) and contains Compiler development labs and tutorials.
 We welcome contributions and want that repo to grow.
 If you have a tutorial to submit, or contributions to existing tutorials, please see this guide: [Guide to submitting your own tutorial](https://github.com/chunhualiao/freeCompilerCamp/wiki/Add-New-Tutorial)

-## About play-with-docker

-It gives you the experience of having a free Alpine Linux Virtual Machine in the cloud where you can build and run Docker containers and even create clusters with Docker features like Swarm Mode.
-Under the hood DIND or Docker-in-Docker is used to give the effect of multiple VMs/PCs.

 ## Acknowledgements

 This website is based on Play-with-docker (PWD), a site made by Docker captains [Marcos Nils](https://www.twitter.com/marcosnils) and [Jonathan Leibiusky](https://www.twitter.com/xetorthio).
 PWD is a Docker playground which allows you to try Docker and Swarm Mode in a matter of seconds.